psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
 1. shall require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1;
-1. shall require user authentication to an appropriate level for the operations the client will be authorised to perform on behalf of the user;
+1. shall require user authentication to an appropriate level for the operations the client will be authorized to perform on behalf of the user;
 1. shall, if it supports the acr claim and the client has requested acr, return an 'acr' claim in the resulting ID token;
 1. shall require the Signed Authentication Request to contain `nbf` and `exp` claims that limit the lifetime of the request to no more than 60 minutes;
 1. may require clients to provide a `request_context` claim as defined in section 5.3 of this profile; and